lordpixel/nextg/app/src/app/query-builder/docs/ux/scope/content.requirements.md

 # Content requirements

-The following is a list of Content Requirements for the PoC:
+The following is a list of Content Requirements for QueryBuilder:

 - car metadata